Links on SoundGuys may earn us a commission. Learn more.

 This article’s frequency response and isolation charts were measured with our old testing system.
 We have since purchased a Bruel & Kjaer 5128 test fixture (and the appropriate support equipment) to update our testing and data collection.
 It will take a while to update our backlog of old test results, but we will update this review (and many others!) once we’re able with improved sound quality measurements, isolation performance plots, and standardized microphone demos.
 These will be made obvious with our new chart aesthetic (black background instead of white).
 Each new mic sample begins with the phrase, “This is a SoundGuys standardized microphone demonstration …”

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.

 How is the sound quality of the Phiaton 900 Legacy?

-With the strong bass comes with a number of dips in the mids that just don’t come across as loud as the bass.
+With the strong bass comes a number of dips in the mids that just don’t come across as loud as the bass.
 You can hear an example of this at the 2:27 mark in the song When I Was Done Dying by Dan Deacon.
-The moment the rolling drums come back in, the vocals and synth melody in the background become much harder to hear, because of auditory masking.
-I noticed the same lack of clarity in the highs as some of the reverb from the cymbals was nearly impossible to hear during certain loud parts of the song.
+The moment the rolling drums come back in, the vocals and synth melody in the background become much harder to hear.
+I notice the same lack of clarity in the highs as some of the reverb from the cymbals is nearly impossible to hear during certain loud parts of the song.